11 Set up your own universe

-Creating a universe for your R packages can be done in a few steps:
+Creating a universe for your R packages can be done in a few steps described below.
+The further sections on this page give more details on each step.

 1. Create a Git repository named (all lowercase) <your-username>.r-universe.dev on your GitHub account, containing a packages.json file which lists the Git repositories with R packages to include.